angular/angular/adev/src/content/guide/templates/overview.md

 - Component and directive elements can be self-closed (e.g., `<UserProfile />`)
 - Attributes with certain characters (i.e., `[]`, `()`, etc.) have special meaning to Angular.
 See [binding docs](guide/templates/binding) and [adding event listeners docs](guide/templates/event-listeners) for more information.
 - The `@` character has a special meaning to Angular for adding dynamic behavior, such as [control flow](guide/templates/control-flow), to templates.
 You can include a literal `@` character by escaping it as an HTML entity code (`&commat;` or `&#64;`).
 - Angular ignores and collapses unnecessary whitespace characters.
-See Whitespace in templates for more details.
+See [whitespace in templates](guide/templates/whitespace) for more details.
 - Angular may add comment nodes to a page as placeholders for dynamic content, but developers can ignore these.

 In addition, while most HTML syntax is valid template syntax, Angular does not support `<script>` element in templates.
 For more information, see the [Security](best-practices/security) page.